Przemysław Czarnek: Political career

-Czarnek (fifth from the left) at the ceremony of desginating voivodes.
+Czarnek (fifth from the left) at the ceremony of designating voivodes.

 Czarnek was appointed as the voivode of the Lublin Voivodeship in 2015.
 He was elected as a member of parliament in the 2019 Polish parliamentary election, resigning from his position as voivode.
 In the 2023 parliamentary election he was reelected to the Sejm.
-According to Catholic University of Lublin professor of theology Alfred Wierzbicki, Czarnek's politics come "from the extreme right of the National Radical Camp".

 Minister of Science and Education

 January 2022 protest against "Lex Czarnek" (term mentioned on the poster).

 In early October 2020, Czarnek was announced as the likely new minister of education and science (which was earlier divided into the Ministry of Science and Higher Education, MNISW, and the Ministry of National Education, MEN), shortly before he tested positive for SARS-CoV-2.
 His nomination was delayed after his SARS-CoV-2 positive status was announced.
 Czarnek was formally appointed Minister of Science and Education on 19 October 2020.

 The heads of 79 universities in Poland released a joint statement criticizing Czarnek's proposed reforms, arguing that they infringed on the autonomy of the universities and obstructed academic freedom while allowing pseudoscientific views to be taught in universities.

 In 2021 the Czarnek's Ministry proposed a reform of the Polish educational system, dubbed in Polish media "Lex Czarnek".
 It has been described as controversial due to its implied criticism of the teachings on liberal issues such as LGBT rights and sex education, and was vetoed by the President in 2022.

-A 2020 international petition signed by more than 170 academics called for an international boycott of Czarnek for his “homophobic, xenophobic and misogynistic views," and hundreds of Polish academics have called for his dismissal on similar grounds.
+A 2020 international petition signed by more than 170 academics called for an international boycott of Czarnek for his "homophobic, xenophobic and misogynistic views," and hundreds of Polish academics have called for his dismissal on similar grounds.
 He has denied the claims of the petitions, claiming that he cannot be misogynistic due to his respect for the Virgin Mary and his wife.
+School students went on strike and held street protests in late 2020 calling for Czarnek's dismissal, arguing that he was "politicising the education system".